-GoldenEye is an awesome FPS game developed by Rare for the Nintendo 64 and Playstation consoles, based on the 1995 James Bond film GoldenEye.
+007 GoldenEye is an awesome first person shooter game developed by Rare for the Nintendo 64 and PlayStation gaming consoles, heavily based on the 1995 GoldenEye James Bond film.

 STORY / GAMEPLAY GoldenEye is a first person shooter game that plays much like its spiritual successor, Perfect Dark, also developed by Rare.
-The game menu system is presented as an MI6 dossier having four save files available to track Bond's progress through the game's 20 different missions, each of which may be played in an "Agent", "Secret Agent" or "00-Agent" difficulty level.
-The higher the difficulty the more is required by the player to complete additional and complex objectives.
-M, Q, and Miss Moneypenny (!) provide background information on the chosen mission as well as its main objectives.
-Your basic weapon in most missions is James Bond's Walther PPK handgun.
-Most of the game's firearms are modeled based on real-life counterparts (although their names are altered), while others are based on fictional devices featured in the Bond films.
-The most innovative detail is that this game introduced multiplayer deathmatches on the console for the first time.
+The game menu system is depicted as an MI6 dossier having four save files available to track Bond's progress through the game's 20 different missions, each of which may be played in three different difficulty levels: "Agent", "Secret Agent" or "00-Agent".
+The higher the difficulty the more is required by the player to complete additional and more complex objectives.
+M, Q, and Miss Moneypenny provide background information connected to the selected mission as well as its main objectives.
+Your basic weapon in most missions is James Bond's Walther PPK handgun with a silencer mounted.
+Most of the game's firearms are models based on real-life guns (although their names were altered), while others are based on fictional devices featured in many Bond films.
+The most innovative detail is that this game introduced multiplayer death-matches on the console for the first time in its history.

-The graphics in the N64 version are incredible.
-From the installations dug deep under the snow to the lush Cuban jungles, each environment looks really nice, with a decent amount of detail and very smooth 3D animation!
-The sound features absolutely perfect music taken from the original movie as well as several high-quality, digitized sound effects which add a lot to the game's action, presentation and atmosphere.
+GRAPHICS / SOUND The graphics on the N64 version are incredible.
+From the installations that hide deep under the snow to the lush Cuban jungles, each environment looks really impressive, with a decent amount of detail and very smooth 3D animation.
+The sound features absolutely perfect music taken from the original 007 GoldenEye movie as well as a variety of high-quality sound effects that add a lot to the game's action, presentation and atmosphere.
 GoldenEye is surely one of the best N64 games ever developed.

 In-game music sample: